inference-labs-inc/sertn-avs/README.md

 ![](./diagrams/architecture.png)

 1. A task generator (in our case, same as the aggregator) publishes tasks once every regular interval (say 10 blocks, you are free to set your own interval) to the ZklayerTaskManager contract's [createNewTask](contracts/src/ZklayerTaskManager.sol#L83) function.
-Each task specifies an array of 5 uint256s `inputs` for which it wants the currently opted-in operators to determine its inference. `createNewTask` also takes `quorumNumbers` and `quorumThresholdPercentage` which requests that each listed quorum (we only use quorumNumber 0 in zklayer) needs to reach at least thresholdPercentage of operator signatures.
+Each task specifies an array of 5 uint256s `inputs` for which it wants the currently opted-in operators to determine its inference. `createNewTask` also takes `quorumNumbers` and `quorumThresholdPercentage` which requests that each listed quorum (we only use quorumNumber 0 in zkLayer) needs to reach at least thresholdPercentage of operator signatures.

 2. A [registry](https://github.com/Layr-Labs/eigenlayer-middleware/blob/master/src/BLSRegistryCoordinatorWithIndices.sol) contract is deployed that allows any eigenlayer operator with at least 1 delegated [mockerc20](contracts/src/ERC20Mock.sol) token to opt-in to this AVS and also de-register from this AVS.